PorametPat/phd-thesis/chapters/chapter_4.typ

   The assumption of the control module is that, the control is a function of at least time, other parameters are refered to as control parameters.
 Moreover, to support the different arbitrary shape of control composing together, the user can define their atomic #class[`Control`] classes, and compose them together via a single #class[`ControlSequence`] object.
 ]

+#spec[
+  + Represent the control function of the quantum device.
+  + Be able to convert the vector of the control parameter to the vector control simulable by #modu[`physics`]'s solver.
+  + User can sample the control parameter from the control instance.
+  + Provide a conversion between structured data type and array type for readable serialization and ready to used by machine learning framework.
+]

 The control of the quantum device depends on the system's physical realization.
 To model the possibility of control, we implement a base class, `BaseControl`, intended for developer to inherit from it with their implementation.
 Then, the defined control, denoted #class[`Control`], can be used via a unified interface, implemented via #class[`ControlSequence`].
 Within the sequence, the developer can mix different types of #class[`Control`].

 As an illustrative example, in the superconducting qubit platform, a classical control field has a finite resolution of $Delta t$ , we consider a Gaussian envelope control with a max amplitude of $A_m$, drive strength of $Omega$, a standard deviation of $sigma = sqrt(2 pi) / (A_m dot.op 2 pi dot.op Omega dot.op "dt")$, total area of $theta$ and the amplitude of $A = theta / (2 pi dot.op Omega dot.op "dt")$.
 The envelope is defined as